How To Approach Time Management With Attention-Deficit Hyperactivity Disorder

 #3 Use a timer

 Perhaps you feel overwhelmed when looking at your task list, even once each step is written down.
-Try setting a timer for 5 or 10 minutes and commit to working on the task until the timer goes off.
+Try setting a timer for five or ten minutes and commit to working on the task until the timer goes off.
 You can use a physical timer or an app on your phone.
-Once the time runs down, you can choose to either reset the timer to stick with the task or take a 5-minute break.
+Once the time runs down, you can choose to either reset the timer to stick with the task or take a five-minute break.
 This helps on several levels, including getting you started on the task, giving you a more concrete feeling of the passage of time, and letting you know how long a task reasonably takes.

-#4 Take the first step
+#4 Take the first step before worrying about the next

 #5 Reward yourself

 People with ADHD tend to have dysfunction in the reward system of their brains, which causes the brain to prioritize what it sees as highly stimulating or pleasurable.
-Usually, however, those activities that are rewarding in the short term are detrimental in the long term.
-If you're easily distracted from your work or responsibilities by activities such as watching TV or playing video games, try to determine if there's a way you can turn those activities into a reward for completing tasks.
+Usually, however, those activities that are rewarding in the short term are detrimental if overperformed in the long term.
+If you're easily distracted from your work or responsibilities by activities such as watching TV or playing video games, determine if there's a way you can turn those activities into a reward for completing tasks.

 #6 Try visualization